DevExpress-Examples/blazor-dxgrid-post-changes-to-data-source/README.md

 The [EditModelSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditModelSaving) event fires when a users completes editing a row and allows you to save changes.
 Use the event argument's [EditModel](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridEditModelSavingEventArgs.EditModel) property to access the edit model.
 The [DataItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridEditModelSavingEventArgs.DataItem) property allows you to access the proccessed data item.

-You can install the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library and use its `Map` method overload to instantly update all fields of the processed data item at once.
+You can install the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library and use its `Map` method overload to assign all field values of the edit model to the corresponding fields of the data item at once.

 ## Files to Look At